emqx/eip/active/0028-durable-shared-subscriptions.md

 The Shared Subscription Handler, Agent, and Borrowers are nested session-side entities: The Shared Subscription Handler encapsulates an Agent, which encapsulates a collection of Borrowers.
 Communication between them is done via simple function calls.

+Note that Borrowers are the innermost entities, so these messages to and from the Leader are opaquely propagated through the Agent and Shared Subscription Handler layers.

 Leader resides in a separate process, so it communicates with Borrowers via completely asynchronous message-based protocol.
-Note that Borrowers are the innermost entities, so these messages to and from the Leader are opaquely propagated through the Agent and Shared Subscription Handler layers.
+The Leader is a cluster-unique process, so it may belong to any node in the cluster, e.g. a different node from the one where a session resides.

 ### Protocol between Borrower and Leader